-When is your child ready to mountain bike?
+2. When is your child ready to mountain bike?

-The weight of a good kids-specific mountain bike should certainly be in single figures, maybe creeping into double figures if you add a suspension fork.
+The weight of a good kids-specific mountain bike should certainly be in single figures, maybe just creeping into double figures if you add a suspension fork.
 A low weight translates into a lot of fun and will let your little one have a go at jumping every now and again.

 … the journey is the destination!

 You won't get very far, very fast.
 Mountainous endurance rides at this stage are probably not the way to embed mountain biking in your child's heart.
 From now on, joint rides may look a little different and take on a vibe that's more akin to visiting an adventure play park, with countless opportunities to explore and play.

-If there's one thing that's clear, it is that we often underestimate their capacity.
+If there's one thing that's clear, it's that we often underestimate children's capacity.
 Their physiology actually puts them in the ranks of out-and-out endurance athletes.
 Children use their fat stores for energy, and their count of mitochondria (the powerhouses of our cells) in their muscles outnumbers those of us adults.

-Nonetheless, doing such a distance in one fell swoop would be unwise: short, frequent breaks are better than one or two long ones.
-Despite a child's aptitude for endurance, they're prone to bursts of energy, preferring to go full-gas for short periods.
-As a result, blood sugar levels drop and energy levels will need topping up.
+Nonetheless, doing such a distance in one fell swoop would be unwise.
+And short, frequent breaks are better than one or two long ones.
+Despite a child's aptitude for endurance, they're prone to bursts of energy, preferring to go all out for short periods.
+As a result, their blood sugar levels drop and their energy levels will need topping up.

 Even on the shortest rides, the importance of having plenty of food and drink shouldn't be underestimated.
 If the tank starts to empty, a cereal bar, sliced fruit or a sandwich will work wonders.

-Extra cushioning comes from lightweight, wide tyres.
+Extra cushioning comes from lightweight, wide tires.
 Depending on the rider's weight and the ground conditions, these can be ridden with less air pressure for even more comfort.
 What's more, bumpy terrain can be smoothed out with the right technique – us humans have arms and legs that work as natural suspension.